Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Embedding Distortion

 An exact evaluation of~\eqref{eq:efficiency} requires enumerating the number of permutations associated to each possible value of $\tr \Omega\Pi_{\boldsymbol\sigma}$ for $\boldsymbol\sigma\in\mathcal{S}_\mathbf{x}\backslash\boldsymbol\sigma_0$, namely $\{0,1,2,\ldots,n-2\}$ ($n-1$ is not a possible value because an elementary permutation involves swapping two indices).
-It is interesting to note that obtaining this enumeration is equivalent to solving a generalization of the classic problem of \textit{rencontres} (coincidences, or partial derangements)~\cite{montmort08:_essay_}, which asks for the number permutations in $\mathcal{S}_n$ that exhibit a given number of fixed points with respect to~$\boldsymbol\sigma_0$.
+Obtaining this enumeration is equivalent to solving a generalization of the classic problem of \textit{rencontres} ~\cite{montmort08:_essay_}, which asks for the number of $\boldsymbol\sigma\in\mathcal{S}_n$ that exhibit a given number of fixed points with respect to~${\boldsymbol\sigma}_0$.
 The generalized problem at hand requires instead finding the number of rearrangements of~$\mathbf{x}$ that exhibit a given number of fixed points with respect to~$\mathbf{x}$.
-Whereas the solution to the classic problem is known for arbitrary~$n$ (see for instance~\cite[example 4.2.1]{lange10:applied_probab}) we are not aware of a solution to the generalized problem for arbitrary~$\mathbf{x}$, although an expression for the number of derangements (rearrangements with no fixed points) is known~\cite{even76:_derangements}.
-However, a simple and useful lower bound on~$\overline{\varepsilon}$ can be found by observing that~\eqref{eq:efficiency} involves the harmonic mean of $r-1$ positive values, which is bounded from above by their arithmetic mean~\cite{hardy34:inequalities}.
+We are not aware of a solution to this generalized problem, but a useful lower bound on~$\overline{\varepsilon}$ can be found by observing that~\eqref{eq:efficiency} involves the harmonic mean of $r-1$ positive values, which is bounded from above by their arithmetic mean~\cite{hardy34:inequalities}.
 Then we have that